timothyckl/ST0503-BED/06 RESTful Web Services with Express & MySQL.md

 ## RESTful Web Services with Express and MySQL

-We can integrate web services with data persistent solutions to develop application's with backend systems to store information.
+We can integrate web services with data persistent solutions to develop applications with backend systems to store information.

 ## Setting Up Persistent Storage